KenTheGreat19/ApplyNHire/README.md

-# ApplyNHire - Free Job Portal Platform
+# apply n hire - Free Job Portal Platform

 A modern, open-source job portal built with **Next.js 14**, **React**, **TypeScript**, **Prisma**, and **Tailwind CSS**.
 Deploy to production in minutes with zero cost.